-The nine health and care regulators we oversee ‘register’ health and care professionals working in occupations that Parliament has said must be regulated.
+The 10 health and care regulators we oversee ‘register’ health and care professionals working in occupations that Parliament has said must be regulated.
 For example, doctor, nurse, pharmacist and paramedic are all regulated occupations.

 A register is more than a list.
 It shows that the professionals on it are properly trained and qualified and meet the regulator's standards.
 It is a criminal offence for anyone not on these registers to work in these regulated occupations.
 You can download a list of regulated occupations on the right.